Yesh125/College-python-programs/README.md

 # College-python-programs
-This respo contains all the pyhton programs that are required for the college use in the lab
+This repositery contains some of the programes that are being donne in the college for the practice purpose